Talent-Catalog/talentcatalog/README.md

 - Terraform (for setting up our AWS infrastructure)
   > brew install terraform

+Once installed, you can run Terraform from the directory containing your main Terraform file (main.tf).
+In order to populate "secret" configuration values that Terraform needs to set up as environment variables for the TC software, you need to copy a special file `terraform.tfvars` to that directory before running terraform.
+Contact TBB for a copy of that file.

-Once installed, you can run Terraform by going to the deirectory containing your main Terraform file (main.tf), then running `init` (only need to do this once), and then `plan` or `apply`, as needed.
+Then you can run `init` (only need to do this once), and then `plan` or `apply`, as needed.

   > terraform init
   >